JuAnne/CarND-P7-Unscented-Kalman-Filter/README.md

 ```
 As you can see, the simulator connect to it right away.

-The following is a snapshot of the simulator after running my final implementation using both liar and radar measurements
+The following is a snapshot of the simulator after running my final implementation using both lidar and radar measurements

 ![](https://github.com/JuAnne/CarND-P7-Unscented-Kalman-Filter/blob/master/output/lidar_and_radar.PNG)

 Based on the provided data, my UKF will generate the below RMSE outcome
 ```
 px, py, vx, vy = [0.0682, 0.0809, 0.1719, 0.2027]
 ```
-which meets the Accuracy CRITERIA:
+which meets the accuracy criteria:
 ```
 px, py, vx, vy output coordinates must have an RMSE <= [.09, .10, .40, .30]
 ```